Pinnacle-Networks/Pinnacle/docs/content/production/superduper_protocol.md

 # SuperDuper Protocol

-`pinnacle` includes a protocol allowed developers to switch back and forth from Python and YAML/ JSON formats.
+`Pinnacle` includes a protocol allowed developers to switch back and forth from Python and YAML/ JSON formats.
 The mapping is fairly self-explanatory after reading the examples below.

-## Writing in pinnacle-protocol directly
+## Writing in Pinnacle-protocol directly

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';